rest-for-physics/rest-for-physics.github.io/installation/installation.md

 ### Adding libraries to the REST compilation
 {: .no_toc }

 The REST framework provides only the structure and support to create and use REST libraries.
-Few official REST libraries are maintained by the REST community at the [REST-for-Physics](https://github.com/rest-for-physics) namespace.
+Few official REST libraries are maintained by the REST community at the [REST-for-Physics](https://github.com/rest-for-physics) GitHub organization.
 Please, refer to the respective repositories and README.md documentation to get more insights about the features and functionalities of each library.

-By listing the contents of the *library* directory inside `rest-framework` (once you executed `pull-submodules.py`) you will quickly identify the available libraries.
+Listing the contents of the *source/libraries* directory inside `rest-framework` (once you executed `pull-submodules.py` following instructions at the [downloading section](https://rest-for-physics.github.io/downloading.html)) you will quickly identify the available libraries.
 In order to enable a particular library, just get the library directory name, and use it to define a compilation flag as `-DRESTLIB_NAME`.

 For example, in order to compile REST including the `detector` and `raw` libraries, you should update the compilation system set-up by moving again to the build directory and executing: